kadense/kadense/docusaurus/docs/Products/Jupyternetes/Installation.md

 sidebar_position: 3
 ---

 ## Prerequisites
-In order to install jupyternetes you will need to install and configure helm.
+To install Jupyternetes, you need to install and configure Helm.
+Follow the instructions at:

 https://helm.sh/docs/intro/install/

-Once installed you will need to add the helm charts for both helm and jupyter
+After installation, add the Helm charts for both Kadense and JupyterHub by running the following commands in your terminal:

 ```bash
 helm repo add hitcs https://headinthecloudsolutions.github.io/helm-charts/
 helm repo add jupyterhub https://hub.jupyter.org/helm-chart/